-Gulak and Nese felt the pressure to live up to the pre-game speech from current champion Enzo Amore but found themselves at odds with each other, allowing Ali to deliver a high cross body block for a near-fall.
+Gulak and Nese felt the pressure to live up to the pre-game speech from champion Enzo Amore but found themselves at odds with each other, allowing Ali to deliver a high cross body block for a near-fall.

 After the break, the action broke down.

-Alexander and Mustafa engaged in an exchange that saw them knock each other out, the former landing on top of the latter.
+Alexander and Mustafa engaged in an exchange that saw them knock each other out, with the former landing on top of the latter.
 Nese made a last-gasp effort to break up the pin, saving the match for the heels.

-Ali delivered a big Spanish Fly to Alexander and Gulak saved the match with a jawbreaker.
+Ali delivered a big Spanish Fly to Alexander, and Gulak saved the match with a jawbreaker.

 An alert and aware Gulak delivered a knee to Alexander and scored the upset victory.